malcobrown-dotcom/Malcolm-Brown-CV/README.md

 * Supported regulatory programmes, including direct interaction with regulators where required.
 * Implemented a hardware-replacement methodology so developers had fit-for-purpose equipment and replacement decisions were made consistently.
 * Partnered with Infrastructure colleagues to reduce hardware and infrastructure consumption without creating service gaps or locking the organisation into obsolete platforms.
-* Contributed to a Business Management scope document that clarified and formalised the responsibilities of the regional COO function.
+* Co-created a Business Management scope and design document with peer teams, clarifying and formalising the regional COO and business-management remit.
 * Helped ensure that cost reduction remained aligned with future architecture, resilience and business requirements.

 #### The broad business-management remit